travisseymour/EPICpyDocs/docs/example.md

 ### Human Data

-The figure below depicts some data one might observe when testing humans in the choice task described above using in the "Easy" condition (i.e., stimulus is always presented at screen center):
+The figure below depicts some data one might observe when testing humans in the choice task described above ("Easy" condition, i.e., stimulus is always presented at screen center):

 ![Choice Task Human Data](resources/images/choice_rt_by_color_human_easy.png)